It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 Fortunately, figuring out how to look more handsome isn’t as difficult as you might think.

-I spent a not-unweird amount of time studying, researching and ogling (errr, I mean, “investigating”) a lot of handsome dudes in order to reverse-engineer what makes a man look handsome and attractive.
+I spent a not-unweird amount of time studying, researching and ogling (errr, I mean, “investigating”) a lot of handsome men in order to reverse-engineer what makes a man look handsome and attractive.

 And what I found was very good news for guys who don’t consider themselves traditionally handsome.